Update Currency Exchange Rates

 As companies operate in increasingly more countries/regions, it becomes more important that they be able to review or report financials in more than one currency.
 The program supports use of multiple currencies.
 Within the program, your general ledger is set up using your local currency (LCY), and another currency is set up as an additional currency, with a current exchange rate assigned.

-By designating a second currency as an additional reporting currency, Dynamics 365 will automatically record amounts in both LCY and this additional reporting currency on each G/L entry and on other entries, such as GST entries.
+By designating a second currency as an additional reporting currency, Finance and Operations, Business edition will automatically record amounts in both LCY and this additional reporting currency on each G/L entry and on other entries, such as GST entries.
 When G/L entry amounts are calculated in an additional reporting currency, the information in the Currency Exchange Rates window is used to find the relevant exchange rate.

 The Additional Reporting Currency functionality should NOT be used as a basis for financial statement translation.
 It is not a tool that can perform translation of foreign subsidiary financial statements as part of a company consolidation.
 The additional reporting currency functionality only provides the option of preparing reports in another currency, as if that currency was the company’s local currency.